Get

 In short, service dogs help people living with disabilities live a more independent life.
 The Americans with Disabilities Act (ADA) specifies service dogs as “dogs that are individually trained to do work or perform tasks for people with disabilities.”
 2

 One of the key differences between service dogs and emotional support dogs is that service dogs need to receive training to help their handlers with specific tasks.
-Some work that service dogs can receive training for is guiding people who are blind, reminding people to take their medication, and calming people experiencing an anxiety attack.
+Some work that service dogs can receive training for is guiding people who are blind, reminding people to take their medication, and calming people experiencing anxiety attacks.

 It’s important to note that service dogs are classified as working animals, not pets.
-Therefore, they can enter into public spaces and venues, and the handler doesn’t have to provide medical documentation or any of the dog’s training certificates to vendors.
+Therefore, they can enter public spaces and venues, and the handler doesn’t have to provide medical documentation or any of the dog’s training certificates to vendors.

 Service dogs don’t need to go through a specific training program.
 However, they do have to go through training to meet certain service dog requirements, such as being well-behaved at all times and the ability to successfully assist their handler.